robotarium/robotarium-challenges/README.md

 2. You should initialize your robot to the start position.
 Don't worry about hitting obstacles when initializing your robot to the start position - the server will make sure that your robot is at the 'start' position before running your script.
 Some code that accomplishes this task is in all of the run_aero_challenge files
 3. Fairly straighforward
 4. Make sure you select your challenge on the website under options for each experiment.

+# About the run_aero_challenge Scripts

+Don't worry about running these.
+You should simply load the environment file, initialize your robot, and try to go from start => goal, without hitting obstacles.
+These are included so that you can see how the server will run your script.